 Staff of United Nations Special Rapporteur on the right to health, Dainius Pūras asked for HRMI’s input ahead of her country visit to New Zealand (visit subsequently postponed due to Covid-19).

-Our Ambassador for Jordan sent us a pdf copy of a factsheet he received as background for reporting on the 42nd session of the UN Human Rights Council.
+Our Ambassador for Jordan received a factsheet as background for reporting on the 42nd session of the UN Human Rights Council.
 The factsheet opens with citations of HRMI data for Jordan.

 Grantmaker support organisation WINGS included HRMI in a list of resources for grantmakers for funding decision making during covid-19 pandemic.